 Recommended by WordPress.org

-And they offer free migrations, SSL, demo sites and malware cleanup.
+And they offer free migrations, free SSL, CDN, daily backups and world-class security.

 Whatever hosting provider you choose, keep these requirements in mind.